earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 ## Terraform Import API Route and Integration

 Integrating the lambda with the API was by far the hardest part for me.
 In AWS, there is a single button click process to hook a lambda up to an API endpoint.
 Behind the scenes there are a number of separate things happening.
-But once I figured out the name of all these little resources, it was easy to import and 'terraform show` them to see how they should be configured.
+But once I figured out the name of all these little resources, it was easy to import and `terraform show` them to see how they should be configured.

 ~~~{.groovy caption="main.tf"}
 ## Attach Lambda to API Gateway